alexharri/bitset-mut/benchmarks/README.md

   'bitset-mut' ran in 311.0 ms
 ```

-### `BitSet.has`
+### `BitSet.cardinality`

 `fastbitset` is fastest.
+Otherwise the results are somewhat mixed.

 ```
+Running '10k-bitstrings' benchmark
+  'bitset' ran in 194.4 ms
+  'bitset-mut' ran in 213.2 ms
+  'fastbitset' ran in 180.6 ms

-Running '10-times-1k-bitstring-and-indices' benchmark
+Running '500-sparse-bitstrings' benchmark
-  'bitset' ran in 291.6 ms
+  'bitset' ran in 199.2 ms
-  'bitset-mut' ran in 290.5 ms
+  'bitset-mut' ran in 105.5 ms
-  'fastbitset' ran in 113.4 ms
+  'fastbitset' ran in 89.9 ms
 ```

 ### `BitSet[Symbol.iterator]`